Bhandare Wale Aloo Ki Sabji Recipe

 Cook until oil separates from the sides (1-2 minutes).

-Step 5: Break 1 pound (500 g) of boiled and peeled potatoes roughly with your fingers and add them to the pan.
+Step 6: Break 500 g of boiled and peeled potatoes roughly with your fingers and add them to the pan.

 Storage Suggestions

-This sabji can be stored in an airtight container in the refrigerator for 3-4 days.
-Reheat in a pan or microwave until nicely hot before serving again.
+Bhande Wale Aloo can be stored in an airtight container in the refrigerator for 3-4 days.
+Reheat in a pan or in the microwave until hot, then serve again.
 Add some hot water when reheating if the curry has thickened after refrigeration.

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on Facebook, Pinterest, and Instagram for all of the latest updates.